gucci-ninja/Soft-Eng-Lecture-Notes/4A/4HC3/README.md

 - lesson 4: estimating work is the hardest thing
     - figure out if you should take on a challenge
 - leson 5: team building

+## Day ?? - Oct 28

+### Human Error, No Bad Design contd
+- memory lapse mistakes
+    - designers should make interfaces clean and focus-based
+- social and institutional pressure
+- error reporting
+- jidoka - automation w/ human touch
+- poka-joke
+- NASA voluntary accident reporting (anonymous reporting)
+- error detection
+    - capture slip?
+- if user asks to do something thta's not posible, shohw them what is possible
+- dont interrupt user for no reason
+- add distancde to commands, controls, shortcuts - don;t put delete beside copy/paste ?
+- minimize consequences for slip

+## OCt 30

+- signifier good
+- open ended question good
+- but also closed question
+- non verbal clues
+    -

+## Oct 31

+### How Might We

+- bottom left - things we dont want but might do them anyesy
+- top -right - things we want
+- top left - things we want but we don't know how to do
+- - bottom right - no desire (we can do but ppl don't want them)